 Describe the current status of the project and outline the relationship of the project to other developments or actions that may relate whether or not they have been approved.
+In particular, mention should be made of other relevant LNG facilities, upgrades and proposed expansion of facilities at Port of Gladstone, and the nature of the independency of these projects.
 The consequences of not proceeding with the project should also be discussed.